 3.4 The remuneration of persons responsible for risk and compliance management and of the head of internal audit should depend on the performance of delegated tasks rather than short-term results of the company.
+The principle is applied.

 3.5 Persons responsible for risk and compliance management report directly to the president or other member of the management board.
+The principle is applied.

 3.6 The head of internal audit reports organisationally to the president of the management board and functionally to the chair of the audit committee or the chair of the supervisory board if the supervisory board performs the functions of the audit committee.
+The principle is applied.